Chinese Internet firms sue Baidu for online piracy

 Baidu said in a statement it has "always attached a great deal of importance to the issue of copyright protection in the video industry" and that piracy is a shared problem for the domestic video industry which it would continuously strengthen its efforts to fight.

-"We hope to collaborate with industry partners and, through technological innovation and close collaboration, together promote the development the legalisation of the video industry," it said.
+"We hope to collaborate with industry partners and, through technological innovation and close collaboration, together promote the development the legalization of the video industry," it said.

 (Reporting by Paul Carsten and Beijing Newsroom; Editing by Jonathan Standing)